Post

 The “∗” means any number of dimensions.
 PyTorch is a bit unusual in that it takes the transpose of the weights matrix $A$ before multiplying it with the input $X$.
 The hat over $\hat{b}$ indicates it’s a vector.

-In this article, we will derive the gradients used for backpropagation for the linear layer, function used when calling Y.backwards() on the output tensor Y. We will use index notation to express the function more precisely and tensor calculus to calculate the gradients.
+In this article, we will derive the gradients used for backpropagation for the linear layer, the function used when calling Y.backwards() on the output tensor Y. We will use index notation to express the function more precisely and tensor calculus to calculate the gradients.

 To derive the gradient for each input, we proceed as follows: